 Adjunct Professor of Law, University of Houston Law Center

-Currently, he is an Adjunct Professor of Law at the Environment, Energy and Natural Resources Center of the University of Houston Law Center where he teaches Transnational Petroleum Law and Transnational Investment Law and Arbitration.
+Currently, he is a Visiting Professor of Law at the Environment, Energy and Natural Resources Center of the University of Houston Law Center where he teaches Transnational Petroleum Law, Diplomacy and Geopolitics of Oil and Gas and Transnational Investment Law and Arbitration.
 As a visiting professor, he has taught the same courses at the Rio de Janeiro State University (UERJ) in Brazil, the University of Nuevo Leon (UANL) in Monterrey, Mexico and the University Externado, in Bogota, Colombia.

 Professor Cardenas has been retained as an expert on Venezuelan law in international arbitrations regarding the upstream petroleum sector in Venezuela.
 He has also been involved in ICC, AAA and ICSID arbitration cases concerning downstream petroleum transactions, direct foreign investments, and international construction projects.
 He is a frequent speaker on oil and gas investment matters, best practices in the petroleum industry, and geopolitics of the oil and gas industry invited by oil and gas service companies, operators and government agencies.
 He has been a guest speaker in conferences on energy law in the U.S., Canada, France, Scotland, the Netherlands, Mexico, Brazil, Cuba, Ecuador, Colombia and Venezuela.
 He works effectively in Spanish, French and English, and has some working proficiency on Portuguese.

 He holds a law degree and a B.A. in International Relations from the Universidad Central de Venezuela, a Master of Laws in Arbitration from the Sorbonne University - Paris II Pantheon-Assas, and a LL.M. with a Certificate in Energy, Environment & Natural Resources Law from the University of Houston Law Center.

 Professor Cárdenas is a violinist who has played with different symphony orchestras in Venezuela, France and the U.S. He has performed at the Berlin Philharmonie, the Carnegie Hall, and the Sorbonne Amphitheatre, among other venues.

 Professor of Law